responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MaNo.md

 **Case 1 - High Confidence, Low Bias** When the model is both confident and has a low bias, its logits are highly reliable.
 This is an ideal case where we can safely apply softmax normalization without worrying about introducing additional bias.
 The softmax probabilities will be well-calibrated, and no extra correction is needed.

-**Case 2 - Low Confidence, High Bias** If the model is not confident in its predictions and shows high bias, it means that its predictions are skewed but also uncertain.
+**Case 2 - Low Confidence, High Bias** If the model is not confident in its predictions and shows high bias, it means that the predictions are both uncertain and systematically inaccurate.
 In this situation, we use the Taylor normalization.
 The smooth properties of Taylor normalization help mitigate bias while maintaining better uncertainty estimation.

-**Case 3 - Grey zone** Sometimes, the model's behavior doesn’t fit neatly into one category.
+**Case 3 - Grey zone** Sometimes, the model's behavior doesn’t fit perfectly into one category.
 In this scenario, different examples fall into different cases, making it difficult to determine the best normalization method.
 In these cases, it is safer to use Taylor normalization because it avoids exacerbating bias in the same way softmax does.

 Besides, the output of this first step is scaled logits: $Q_i = \sigma(q_i) \in \Delta_K$.